top of page

 • Relapse prevention strategies

-This multi-layered approach reflects current evidence, which shows that combining therapeutic methods improves outcomes (Carroll and Kiluk, 2017).
+This multi-layered approach reflects current evidence.
+Combining therapeutic methods improves outcomes (Carroll and Kiluk, 2017).

 What Makes Cheshire Sobriety Clinic Different